 - Funeral expenses

 You may still be eligible to claim compensation if your working conditions were being controlled by a third party.
-For example, you could have worked as a sub-contractor to a joinery firm, but it was the main contractor’s on site foreman who gave you daily instructions.
-Please get in touch with us for some free, no obligation initial advice on 0203 816 0065.
+For example, you could have worked as a sub-contractor to a joinery firm, but it was the main contractor’s on-site foreman who gave you daily instructions.
+Please get in touch with us on 01616 966 229.